gamemanual0/gm0/source/docs/software/odometry.rst

 .. note::

-   :math:`\Delta x_\perp` is not necessary if you do not have perpendicular sensors, which are not required if the robot cannot move in the lateral direction.
+   If you do not have perpendicular sensors, which are not required if the robot cannot move in the lateral direction, :math:`\Delta x_\perp` is not necessary.

    For this value, use 0 if you do not have a horizontal sensor.